AmnisIO/AmnisIO/README.md

 We are working on getting a CLI for bootstrapping.
 For now, we can work with the Arduino Uno.

 Please install platformio.
 Instructions [here](http://docs.platformio.org/en/latest/installation.html).
-The platformio executable should be in added to the PATH.
+The platformio executable should be added to the PATH.

 ```bash
 mkdir amnisio_test